Malay Indonesians: Kalimantan

-Language
+Languages

 Sumatra is the homeland of the Malay languages, which today spans all corners of Southeast Asia.
-The Indonesian language, which is the country's official language and lingua franca, was based on Riau Malay.
+The Indonesian language, which is the country's official language and lingua franca, was based on Riau Malay, which despite its common name is not based on the vernacular Malay dialects of the Riau Islands, rather it represents a form of Classical Malay as used in the 19th and early 20th centuries in the Riau-Lingga Sultanate.
 The Malay language has a long history, which has a literary record as far back as the 7th century AD.
 A famous early Malay inscription, the Kedukan Bukit Inscription, was discovered by the Dutchman M. Batenburg on 29 November 1920, at Kedukan Bukit, South Sumatra, on the banks of the Tatang river, a tributary of the Musi River.
 It is a small stone of 45 by 80 cm.
 It is written in Old Malay, a possible ancestor of today's Malay language and its variants.
 Most Malay languages and dialects spoken in Indonesia are mutually unintelligible with Standard Indonesian.
 The most widely spoken are Palembang Malay (3.2 million), Jambi Malay (1 million), Bengkulu Malay (1.6 million) and Banjarese (4 million) (although not considered to be a dialect of Malay by its speakers; its minor dialect is typically called Bukit Malay).
+Speakers of unintelligible Malay dialects speak standard Indonesian as a lingua franca.
 Besides the proper Malay languages, there are several languages closely related to Malay such as Minangkabau, Kerinci, Kubu and others.
 These languages are closely related to Malay, but their speakers do not consider their languages to be Malay.
 There are many Malay-based creoles spoken in the country especially in eastern Indonesia due to contacts from the western part of Indonesia and during colonial rule where Malay replaced Dutch as a lingua franca.
 The most well-known Malay creoles in Indonesia are Ambonese Malay, Betawi, Manado Malay and Papuan Malay.